om-mani-padme-hum/muddy/README.md

 * Massive, in-game expandable, interactive and dynamic world, with a range of areas, rooms, items, and mobiles
 * Random and wide-ranging item rarities and stats, customization on top of that
 * Advanced mobile scripting capabilities, along with dynamic weather and other periodic events, all customizable
-* Paths and lineages, each with their unique benefits, deficiencies, and skillsets, again completely customizable
+* Paths and races, each with their unique benefits, deficiencies, and skillsets, again completely customizable

 # License